-The Baby Watch fiscal team provides fiscal monitoring for local EI programs on a regular and as-needed basis, as outlined in the Baby Watch sub-recipient agreements.
-In addition, the Department conducts annual Financial Risk Assessments with all of the contracted local EI programs to determine level of risk.
+The Baby Watch fiscal team provides fiscal monitoring for local EI programs on a regular and as-needed basis, as outlined in the Baby Watch subrecipient contracts.
+In addition to annual Financial Risk Assessments, the Baby Watch fiscal team is also conducting their triennial on-site fiscal monitoring from July 2023 to July 2024 for all of Utah's local early intervention programs.